knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 ~~~~~~~~~~~~~~~~~~

 As we can see, an array does more than just hold things, it also gives each
-thing a unique identifier.
+a unique identifier.
 Imagine you're going to see a fancy orchestra
 performance.
 When you walk in, there's a coat room.
 You give your coat to
 the attendee who attaches a unique number to it and then gives you a copy
 of that number.
 The coatroom is an array of different coats, but each has